Olympic Gymnasts Kyla Ross & Madison Kocian Came Forward About Larry Nassar

 Kocian, a gold-medal Olympic gymnast and member of the 2016 "Final Five," said Nassar was "almost like a family member," and seemed caring compared to their coaches.
 "On international trips, he would bring us food, or be the person that would always ask how you're doing," she said.
 This was a manipulation tactic he used to get closer to the gymnasts, and ultimately keep them silent.

-Both survivors agreed that the insular world of USA Gymnastics normalised Nassar's abusive tactics, and made athletes feel like they didn't have a voice or say in what went on.
+Both survivors agreed that the insular world of USA Gymnastics normalized Nassar's abusive tactics, and made athletes feel like they didn't have a voice or say in what went on.
 "Between us, we didn't think any different of [his treatments]," Kocian said.
-Ross, a gold-medal Olympian and member of the "Fierce Five," said it wasn't until she trained at UCLA that she realised they deserved better.
-"We realised that, as an athlete, we should have a voice.
+Ross, a gold-medal Olympian and member of the "Fierce Five," said it wasn't until she trained at UCLA that she realized they deserved better.
+"We realized that, as an athlete, we should have a voice.
 This is our sport, and we should enjoy it, and not be there just to win medals," she said.

 Advertisement